 "It is true that age is the greatest risk factor for developing Alzheimer's disease."Roberta Diaz Brinton, University of Southern California professor

-Who presented data on gender differences at a meeting of the National Institutes of Health this year.
+The World Health Organization had presented data on gender differences at a meeting of the National Institutes of Health.

 "on average, women live four or five years longer than men, and we know that Alzheimer's is a disease that starts 20 years before the diagnosis."Roberta Diaz Brinton

-However it starts brewing, there's some evidence that once Alzheimer's is diagnosed, women may worsen faster; scans show more rapid shrinkage of certain brain areas.
+There's some evidence that once Alzheimer's becomes diagnosed, women may worsen faster; scans show more rapid shrinkage of specific brain areas.

 But gene research offers the most startling evidence of a sex difference.